Vaent/CardPeeGee/documentation/Design decisions - Gameplay flow.md

 - Animations must be ended/encounter graphics removed
 - Text relating to the encounter must be cleared

 Finally the Encounter will set a flag and notify GameState of its termination.
-GameState will verify that the flag has been set (so that code elsewhere cannot incorrectly terminate an active Encounter) then clear the Encounter instance and go to the next GameState Phase.
+GameState will verify that the flag has been set (so that code elsewhere cannot incorrectly terminate an active Encounter) then drop the Encounter instance and load the next phase.